How To Play Killer Metal Rhythm Guitar

-Level 2: Select a certain metronome tempo and try to play your rhythm guitar riff for as long as possible at that speed.
-When you are able to beat your previous time (play longer than you have in the past), you will know that your endurance has improved.
+Level 2: Select a metronome tempo and try to play your rhythm guitar riff for as long as possible at that speed.
+When you are able to beat your previous time (play longer than you have in the past), your endurance has improved.

-Combining these 2 approaches will help you master this area of rhythm guitar playing fully.
+Combining these 2 approaches helps you fully master this area of rhythm guitar playing.

-Note: If you ever feel pain while practicing guitar, this is a sign that you should STOP – never attempt to play through pain!
+Just like sports: If you ever feel pain while practicing guitar, this is a sign to STOP.
+NEVER attempt to play through pain!

 Now that you know what to practice to become a great rhythm guitar player, test yourself to see how close you are to mastering rhythm playing.